como-usar-expressjs-con-nodejs

-Express.js offers a range of features such as routing, middleware, and management of HTTP requests and responses.
-Moreover, it is a stable, proven, and widely used framework.
+Express.js offers a series of features such as routing, middleware, HTTP request and response management.
+Furthermore, it is a stable, proven, and widely used framework.

-However, it remains one of the best alternatives and most widely used.
+Nevertheless, it remains one of the best and most used alternatives.
 It has a large community and available documentation.
-Therefore, it is interesting that you at least get to know it and know how to use it.
+Therefore, it is interesting that you at least know about it and know how to use it.

 Installing Express.js